 Quantum vacuum energy has been known to have observable consequences since 1948 when Casimir calculated the force of attraction between parallel uncharged plates, a phenomenon confirmed experimentally with ever increasing precision.
 Casimir himself suggested that a similar attractive self-stress existed for a conducting spherical shell, but Boyer obtained a repulsive stress.
 Other geometries and higher dimensions have been considered over the years.
-Local effects, and divergences associated with surfaces and edges have been considered by several authors.
+Local effects, and divergences associated with surfaces and edges have been investigated by several authors.
 Quite recently, Graham et al. have re-examined such calculations, using conventional techniques of perturbative quantum field theory to remove divergences, and have suggested that previous self-stress results may be suspect.
-Here we show that the examples considered in their work are misleading; in particular, it is well-known that in two dimensions a circular boundary has a divergence in the Casimir energy for massless fields, while for general dimension D not equal to an even integer the corresponding Casimir energy arising from massless fields interior and exterior to a hyperspherical shell is finite.
-It has also long been recognized that the Casimir energy for massive fields is divergent for $D \neq 1$ .
+Here we show that most of the examples considered in their work are misleading; in particular, it is well-known that in two dimensions a circular boundary has a divergence in the Casimir energy for massless fields, while for general dimension D not equal to an even integer the corresponding Casimir energy arising from massless fields interior and exterior to a hyperspherical shell is finite.
+It has also long been recognized that the Casimir energy for massive fields is divergent for curved boundaries.
 These conclusions are reinforced by a calculation of the relevant leading Feynman diagram in D dimensions.
-There is therefore no doubt of the validity of the conventional finite Casimir calculations.
+Divergences do occur in third order, as has been recognized for many years, but this logarithmic divergence is of questionable relevance to real shells.